-The successful 'Hedgehog Campaign' has been replaced with 'Tales Of The Road' which uses contemporary styles to teach road and cycle safety to children.
-Interactive PC based games are a great teaching resource for the 'on-line generation'; backed up with printer friendly worksheets and quizzes we can ensure our child pedestrians and cyclists are equipped for the hazards and dangers that our cities, towns, villages and countryside may present them with.
+The successful ‘Hedgehog Campaign’ was replaced with ‘Tales Of The Road’ (which used contemporary styles to teach road and cycle safety to children) which has not bee replaced with THINK! (we think).
+Interactive PC based games are a great teaching resource for the ‘on-line generation’; backed up with printer friendly worksheets and quizzes we can ensure our child pedestrians and cyclists are equipped for the hazards and dangers that our cities, towns, villages and countryside may present them with.

 Courtesy of the UK’s Department for Transport the THINK! website is home to an awesome collection of kids’ road safety resources.
 Lesson plans, documents, films and games are divided into three age groups for KS1, KS2 and KS3 (age 3 to 6, age 7 to 12, and age 13-16) and you can even filter them for format such as Activity Pack, MP3, Online, PDF, Powerpoint and Worksheet.
 We’ve just taken a look at Lesson 1 in the KS1 Lesson Plan called ‘Stepping Stones to Road Safety’ and it’s immediately apparent that all the hard work has been done for you.
 As a guide to typical learning outcomes, Lesson 1 states “By the end of this lesson pupils will be familiar with aspects of the Stop, Look, Listen and Think sequence.
 They will be able to discuss simple ways of behaving safely when near roads and traffic such as holding a grown up’s hand and finding safer places to cross the road”. ( The THINK! campaign appears to have taken over from the popular ‘Tales of the Road’ campaign which we highly rated) .